hadiyarajesh/flower/README.md

         onFetchFailed {_, _ -> }
     ).flowOn(Dispatchers.IO)
 }
 ```

 **OR**

-If you just wants to fetch api resources, use *networkResource()* function
+2.2 If you only wants to fetch network resources, use `networkResource()` function

 ```kotlin
 fun getSomething(): Flow<Resource<YourModelclass>> {